awslabs/aws-sdk-swift/reference/0.x/AWSOpenSearch/OpenSearchClientProtocol.md

 func associatePackage(input: AssociatePackageInput, completion: @escaping (ClientRuntime.SdkResult<AssociatePackageOutputResponse, AssociatePackageOutputError>) -> Void)
 ```

-### cancelServiceSoftwareUpdate(input:​completion:​)
+### cancelServiceSoftwareUpdate(input:completion:)

 Cancels a scheduled service software update for an Amazon OpenSearch Service domain.
-You can only perform this operation before
-the AutomatedUpdateDate and when the UpdateStatus is in the PENDING\_UPDATE state.
+You can only perform this operation before the AutomatedUpdateDate and when the UpdateStatus is in the PENDING\_UPDATE state.

 ``` swift
 func cancelServiceSoftwareUpdate(input: CancelServiceSoftwareUpdateInput, completion: @escaping (ClientRuntime.SdkResult<CancelServiceSoftwareUpdateOutputResponse, CancelServiceSoftwareUpdateOutputError>) -> Void)
 ```

-### createDomain(input:​completion:​)
+### createDomain(input:completion:)

 Creates a new Amazon OpenSearch Service domain.
-For more information,
-see <a href="http:​//docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html" target="_blank">Creating and managing Amazon OpenSearch Service domains
-in the Amazon OpenSearch Service Developer Guide.
+For more information, see [Creating and managing Amazon OpenSearch Service domains ](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) in the Amazon OpenSearch Service Developer Guide.

 ``` swift
 func createDomain(input: CreateDomainInput, completion: @escaping (ClientRuntime.SdkResult<CreateDomainOutputResponse, CreateDomainOutputError>) -> Void)
 ```

-### createOutboundConnection(input:​completion:​)
+### createOutboundConnection(input:completion:)

 Creates a new cross-cluster connection from a local OpenSearch domain to a remote OpenSearch domain.